HRI-EU/ProMis/README.md

 ### Requirements

-To use ProMis, the following requirements may be needed depending on the features you want to use.
+To use ProMis, the following requirements are needed depending on the features you want to use.
-First, [Python >= 3.9](https://www.python.org/downloads/) is required to run ProMis itself.
+- [Python >= 3.9](https://www.python.org/downloads/) is required to run ProMis itself.
-Second, [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is needed to use ProMis' graphical user interface, but optional if only the Python package shall be used.
+- [Node.js](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is needed to use ProMis' graphical user interface.
+- [GDAL](https://gdal.org/en/stable/download.html) is necessary to work with nautical chart data.

 If you have `Docker` installed on your system, we provide instructions in the following section to setup everything in a container.
 This way, the installation requirements and software dependencies are all handled automatically.